asdfash/Waterloo/Gamedev/notes.md

 Hook

-In this essay, I will examine its value system by applying the values at play heuristic created by Mary Flanagan and Helen Nissenbaum in thier book _Values at Play in Digital Games_
+In this essay, I will examine its value system by applying the values at play heuristic created by Mary Flanagan and Helen Nissenbaum in their book _Values at Play in Digital Games_

 What are the values of play of the:
 1. Key actors: